Codeligence Dev Agents¶

 wget -O .env https://raw.githubusercontent.com/codeligence/dev-agents/refs/heads/main/.env.example

-# 2) Run the CLI Chat in the docker container
+# 2) Run Dev Agents in the docker container

 docker run --rm -it --env-file=.env -v ./your-cloned-git-repo:/code codeligence/dev-agents